Make Your Descriptions of Setting Do Double or Triple Duty with Tracy Forgie Koppel

 Homework:

-2. Post your thoughts for discussion.
+2. Post the description you found and some thoughts about it for discussion.

 3. Read and comment on others’ posts.

-4. Ask me questions.
+4. Feel free to ask me questions.

-Using description to show emotion—attitude of the POV character
+Using description to show emotion

 Homework:

-2. Post your thoughts for discussion.
+2. Post the description you found and some thoughts about it for discussion.

 3. Read and comment on others’ posts.